dotnet/arcade/Documentation/Darc.md

   dependency for testing purposes.

 ##### Product
-- **dotnet/core-setup's dependency on coreclr's runtime packages** - Even though these packages are not 'shipped' to nuget.org, they repackaged by core-setup.
+- **dotnet/core-setup's dependency on dotnet/coreclr's runtime packages** - Even though
+  these packages are not 'shipped' to nuget.org, they are repackaged by dotnet/core-setup.
 - **dotnet/core-sdk's dependency on dotnet/core-setup** - The SDK repackages
   information about Microsoft.NETCore.App.
-- **dotnet/winforms's dependency on corefx binaries** - Winforms repackages
+- **dotnet/winforms's dependency on dotnet/corefx's outputs** - Winforms repackages
-  information about the corefx api surface area, and thus those corefx binaries should be 'shipped'.
-While we wouldn't necessarily want to ship multiple versions of the same binary in a release, we would ensure that the same corefx version is coherent across the stack,
+  information about the dotnet/corefx api surface area, and thus those dotnet/corefx binaries should be 'shipped'.
+While we wouldn't necessarily want to ship multiple versions of the same binary in a release, we would ensure that the same dotnet/corefx version is coherent across the stack.

 ### Updating dependencies in your local repository